BROWN VENTURE FOUNDERS

 A Post-Graduate Program For Brown Entrepreneurs in Rhode Island

-The Brown Venture Founders is a new program of the Jonathan M. Nelson Center for Entrepreneurship in collaboration with the Slater Fund, to support new Brown graduates who are building startups in Rhode Island.
-It provides a year of support to help young founders take their ideas from the campus where they were created into one of the region’s exciting new innovation ecosystems.
+The Brown Venture Founders program is a new initiative of the Jonathan M. Nelson Center for Entrepreneurship in collaboration with the Slater Technology Fund, to support new Brown graduates who are building startups in Rhode Island.
+It provides a year of support to help young founders take their ventures from the campus where they were created into one of the region’s exciting new innovation ecosystems.

 ABOUT THE PARTNERSHIP